LUIVITON: Learned Universal Interoperable VIrtual Try-ON

-The consistent multi-view images generated by SyncMVD ~\cite{liu2024text} are sent to DINOv2 ~\cite{oquab2023dinov2} to extract semantic features.
+The consistent multi-view images of the textured 3D mesh generated by SyncMVD ~\cite{liu2024text} are sent to DINOv2 ~\cite{oquab2023dinov2} to extract semantic features.
 We propose a Feature Aggregation Module that produces the fused representation $f_{\text{fuse}}$ to integrate diffusion and semantic features.
 Details of this module are provided in the \ASection{Suppl.
 B.2}.

-Although the current stage successfully establishes initial correspondences, alignment errors, particularly in the limbs, persist due to the left-right ambiguity in the diffusion and semantic features.
+\rl{While cosine similarity computed on the fused features $f_{fuse}$ of the SMPL and the target body provides initial correspondences,} alignment errors, particularly in the limbs, persist due to the left-right ambiguity in the diffusion and semantic features.
 These errors can result in inaccurate correspondences and ultimately compromise the quality of SMPL registration.
 To address this issue, we introduce a noise filter module.

 \paragraph{\textbf{Noise Filter.}}

 We propose an energy-based iterative noise filter that removes unreliable correspondences based on local shape differences, thereby improving the robustness of subsequent registration.